joechiu/alarm/README.md

 # pyqt5 alarm clock Widget

-QT5 Alarm Clock Widget is a portable fully-featured alarm clock for the Windows panel or equivalent by python QT5.
-It's easy to use yet powerful with support for multiple repeatable alarms, as well as snoozing and a flexible notification features.
+QT5 Alarm Clock Widget is a portable fully-featured alarm clock for the Windows panel or Linux OS by python QT5.
+It's easy to use yet powerful with the supports of multiple repeatable alarms, customized snoozing and flexible notification features.

 ## Synopsis